+Snow Days

-- Site Meeting Days are Early Dismissal days. - Centers in school districts will follow the school district calendar for closures. - Snow days: Centers follow the school district.
+- Centers in school districts will follow the school district calendar for closures. - Snow days: Centers follow the school district.
 If your local school district closes then your center is closed.
+If your center serves more than one school district, any school closure results in center closure.